brian14708/wh-briefings/statements-releases/2021-11/2021-11-24-statement-by-president-joe-biden-on-the-occasion-of-international-day-for-the-elimination-of-violence-against-women.md

 modified_time: 2021-11-24 20:07:54-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/24/statement-by-president-joe-biden-on-the-occasion-of-international-day-for-the-elimination-of-violence-against-women/
 published_time: 2021-11-24 14:32:35-05:00
-title: Statement by President Joe Biden on the Occasion of International Day for the Elimination of Violence Against Women
+title: "Statement by President Joe\_Biden on the Occasion of International Day for\
+  \ the Elimination of Violence Against\_Women"
 ---

 This year, as we again mark the International Day for the Elimination of